 Ruairí’s love of diving led him to become a Diver Medic and Diver Medic Instructor and then on to become an Occupational First Aid Instructor, a First Aid Response and Cardiac First Responder Instructor with PHECC (Pre Hospital Emergency Care Council ) and an AHA ( American Heart Association ) Heartsaver Instructor.
 He is also qualified as a Wilderness EMT ( Emergency Medical Technician ) with WEMSI ( Wilderness Emergency Medical Services Institute ) and Mountain Rescue Ireland.

 Don’t let his background fool you, Ruairí runs fun, interesting and memorable training.
-He has the ability to break the most complex problems down into easy to digest bite sized chunks with a health dose of humour dropped in.
+He has the ability to break the most complex problems down into easy to digest bite sized chunks with a healthy dose of humour dropped in.

 He is even a qualified playground inspector!